SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 **Lighting Schedule** is the schedule used to describe when the electric light is switched on.
 A fraction such as 0.3 indicates that 30% of the luminaires in the zone are turned on.

-**Target Illuminance** sets the work plane illumiance used if the zone has a photocell controlled diming system.
-EnergyPlus places an upward facing photosensor in the center of the zone and calculates indoor illuminance levels due to daylight at every simulation time step using the so-called "split flux methood."
+**Target Illuminance** sets the work plane illuminance used if the zone has a photocell controlled dimming system.
+EnergyPlus places an upward facing photosensor in the center of the zone and calculates indoor illuminance levels due to daylight at every simulation time step using the so-called "split flux method."

-**Dimming Type** is used to specify the presence of a photocell controlled diming system.
+**Dimming Type** is used to specify the presence of a photocell controlled dimming system.
 When switched "off," the electric lighting energy corresponds to the product of the zone's lighting power density and the schedule value for that hour.
 If a dimming system is switched on, the value is further scaled down depending on the horizontal work plane illuminance due to daylight: If it is above the target illuminance, the lighting gets switched off.
 For a "stepped" dimming system it is fully on once the daylighting level falls below the target illuminance.
 For "continuous dimming," the level linearly scales down from one at  night to zero at target illuminance.